stefanspringer1/SwiftXML/README.md

 }
 ```

-## Finding related nodes
+## Finding related content

-Starting from some node, you might want to find related nodes, e.g. its children.
-The names chosen for the accordings methods come from the idea that all nodes have a natural order, namely the order of a depth-first traversal, which is the same order in which the content of an XML document is stored in a text file.
+Starting from some content, you might want to find related content, e.g. its children.
+The names chosen for the accordings methods come from the idea that all content have a natural order, namely the order of a depth-first traversal, which is the same order in which the content of an XML document is stored in a text file.
 This order gives a meaning to method names such a `nextSibling`.
 Note that, other than for the iterations you get via `elements(ofName:)` and `attributes(ofName:)`, even nodes that stay in the same document can occur in such an iteration sevaral times if moved accordingly during the iteration.

 Sequences returned are always lazy sequences, iterating through them gives items of the obvious type.
 As mentioned in the general description of the library, manipulating the XML tree during such an iteration is allowed.